igormiktor/arduino-EventManager/README.rst

     gMyEventManager.queueEvent( EventManager::kEventUser0, 1234 );

-The ``queueEvent()`` function is lightweight and interrupt safe, so you can call it from inside an interrupt handle.
+The ``queueEvent()`` function is lightweight and interrupt safe, so you can call it from inside an interrupt handler.

 By default the event queue holds 8 events, but you can make the queue any size you want by defining the macro ``EVENTMANAGER_EVENT_QUEUE_SIZE`` to whatever